victortosin02/census-analyzer/server/README.md

 ## CENSUS ANALYZER

-Grid db mind map: The servers are used to store the data coming from the frontend.
+The server are used to store the census data coming and then run analytics based on the household data inserted

 ## Author